Kutztown University Logo

 • Writer/Author

-Bachelor of Arts in History with Paralegal Studies
+Bachelor of Arts in History with Lehigh Carbon Community College’s (LCCC) American Bar Association (ABA) approved Paralegal Studies Certificate

 The B.A.
-History degree with Paralegal Studies major has a 90 percent successful placement and continuing education rate and is approved by the American Bar Association.
-The program focuses on the paralegal profession and the limitations imposed by the unauthorized practice of law.
+History degree with LCCC’s Paralegal Studies Certificate boasts an 80-90 percent placement and continuing education rate.
+LCCC’s Paralegal Studies Certificate focuses on the paralegal profession and the limitations imposed by the unauthorized practice of law.

 LCCC’s Paralegal Studies program options are primarily offered through synchronous instruction.
 Paralegal Studies classes may be enhanced with asynchronous materials.
 Paralegal Studies students must take at least nine-semester credits or the equivalent of legal specialty courses through synchronous instruction.